BrickMMO/tasks/project-pitch.markdown

 ## Steps

-To complete this task, follow these steps:
+To complete thiss task, follow these steps:

 1. Choose either a BrickMMO (groups) or Useless Website (individual) project.
 2. Brainstorm your idea.